Alikrema/SimpleTodo/README.md

 Working around android studio IDE was a bit challenging as the environment was pretty new for me.
 I have previous experience with Java so that eased the process a little bit, but wrapping my head around the use of multiple android libraries, clicklisteners, etc. was challenging at first.
-I also struggled *a lot* with setting up android emulator as my PC has an AMD processor, which caused some technical issue, all of which are resolved by now.
+I also struggled *a lot* with setting up android emulator as my PC has an AMD processor, which caused some technical issues, all of which are resolved by now.

 ## License